 1.1 Woburn Sands is an established community on the outskirts of Milton Keynes.
 This Plan sets out the town's Vision for the future and specific policies under various headings in order to achieve that Vision.
 The Plan covers the civil parish of Woburn Sands and has been prepared by the Woburn Sands Town Council following an initial Issues Meeting held on 29 March 2012 (see the following section).
-The Plan has been approved by an Independent Examiner appointed in accordance with the relevant legislative requirements.
-Assuming approval by the wider community through a referendum the Plan will be "made" by Milton Keynes Council, the planning authority for the area.
-Once "made" it will form part of the Development Plan for the area and will be a material consideration in determining planning applications by Milton Keynes Council.
+The Plan was approved by an Independent Examiner appointed in accordance with the relevant legislative requirements; the resultant Referendum of residents was held on 22 May 2014.
+Turnout was 41.74% and 88.9% of voters approved the Plan.
+The Plan was "made" by Milton Keynes Council, the planning authority for the area on 16 July 2014.
+The Plan therefore forms part of the Development Plan for the area and will be a material consideration in determining planning applications by Milton Keynes Council.
 The Plan covers the period to 2026 (to coincide with Milton Keynes Council's Core Strategy).